heavyblotto/memorativa/docs/i-vision.md

    - Prompt Widget
    - Expandable Idolum chat interface at the bottom
    - A Help button toggle adjacent to the Idolum chat

+There is a menu button in the top left corner of the dashboard that opens a menu with the various navigation options for the game.

 Following the first-time user flow #1 (register and add a bookmark), you'll be greeted by the dashboard.